‘Silicon Valley Bank is the SBI for startups,' say Indian founders as they brace for uncertainty

 Almost overnight, several Indian startups began opening accounts in US-based neo-banks like Mercury and Brex and migrated their money out of SVB.
 Some are also transferring the cash to India entities through FDIs, while others are moving to the money markets.
 For US-based citizens, it is easier to open new accounts in a Bank of America or Chase branch.

-Ankit Parasher, Co-Founder at Salt.pe (a cross-border fintech that is helping Indian founders deal with compliance, invoicing and other regulatory issues), tells Business Today, “People started taking money out of SVB as soon as VCs issued advisories to their portfolio companies.
-Until last night, all transactions were honoured by SVB.
-A lot of our customers are also opening Foreign Currency Accounts in GIFT City based on the new offshore regulations.”
+Ankit Parasher, Co-Founder at Salt.pe (a cross-border fintech that is helping Indian founders deal with compliance, invoicing and other regulatory issues), tells Business Today, “They started moving funds when the news of bank stock plummeting came out.
+SVB honoured the transactions till last to last night, post which Indian founders could initiate transactions, which hopefully FDIC will honour depending on cut-off time."

 Despite the crisis, most founders continue to speak of the goodwill and support offered by SVB to the startup and VC community over the years.
 However, the lesson learnt in this saga is that companies need to park their cash in not just one asset, but in diversified destinations.
 “Founders: Now is the time to diversify not panic.
 SVB is a huge loss for our community.
 If everyone had moved 3-6-month cash out of SVB vs. taking all out, SVB might still be standing,” Hemant Taneja, CEO at General Catalyst, wrote in a tweet.